NormalVR/Normcore-Samples/README.md

 * [Recipe: Using Addressables](https://docs.normcore.io/guides/recipes/using-addressables)

 # Downloading the samples
+You can download the samples from the [Releases page](https://github.com/NormalVR/Normcore-Samples/releases).

-Clone the repo using [git](https://docs.github.com/en/get-started/using-git/about-git).
+Alternatively, you can clone the repo using [git](https://docs.github.com/en/get-started/using-git/about-git).
 Or click "Download ZIP" and unzip the contained files.

 ![](~Docs/Images/DownloadZIP.jpg)